GoFetchDeliveries/api/README.md

 2. Retrieve your production authentication token with [create a session](endpoints/sessions.md#create) request.
 Store your authentication token securely and use it for all other API requests.

-3. Check that your authentication works with [hello world](endpoints/hello_world.md) request.
+3. Check that your authentication works with a [hello world](endpoints/hello_world.md) request.

 4. Finally, send your job creation API requests to the production server.